 This ruling does not affect Division 43 – Capital works or any properties that are non-residential.

-Division 43 – Capital works refer to the depreciation of the structure of the building, usually objects that are removable.
+Division 43 - Capital works refer to the depreciation of the structure of the building, usually objects that aren't removable.

 Capital works include: